HernanUrban/my-automation/README.md

 # my-automation
-Automation framework based on Selenium, Cucumber and Spring
+Automation framework based on Selenium, Cucumber and Spring.